import itertools

 if m is not None and (not isinstance(m, np.ndarray) or not isinstance(m, torch.Tensor)):

-raise TypeError("m must be of type np.ndarray or orch.Tensor")
+raise TypeError("m must be of type np.ndarray or torch.Tensor")

 self.m = m